-This term Means activity/ies of daily living Dressing - putting on and taking off clothing.
+This term...
+Means activity/ies of daily living Dressing - putting on and taking off clothing.
 Toileting - using the toilet, including getting on and off.
 Mobilising - getting in and out of bed and a chair.
 Maintaining continence - having good control of bowel and bladder function.
 Feeding - getting food from a plate into the mouth.
-Bathing - washing or showering. advanced diabetes mellitus Advanced diabetes mellitus (either insulin or non-insulin dependent) resulting in at least two of the following criteria: Severe Diabetic Retinopathy resulting in visual acuity uncorrected and corrected of 6/36 or worse in both eyes Severe Diabetic Neuropathy causing motor and/or autonomic impairment Severe Diabetic Nephropathy causing chronic irreversible renal impairment (as measured by a corrected creatinine clearance below the laboratory/ies measured normal range) Diabetic Gangrene leading to surgical intervention as certified by a relevant medical specialist.
-Other diabetes mellitus complications are excluded. aplastic anaemia Bone marrow failure which results in anaemia, neutropenia and thrombocytopenia requiring treatment, with at least one of the following: blood product transfusions marrow stimulating agents immunosuppressive agents or bone marrow transplantation. bacterial meningitis The unequivocal diagnosis of bacterial meningitis resulting in a neurological deficit causing permanent and significant functional impairment. benign brain tumour Diagnosis of: benign brain tumour of limited extent Diagnosis of: ◆ a non-malignant tumour arising in the brain or ◆ an acoustic neuroma.
-The diagnosis must be confirmed by a relevant medical specialist.
+Bathing - washing or showering. advanced diabetes Advanced diabetes mellitus (either insulin or non-insulin dependent) resulting in at least two of the following criteria: mellitus ◆ Severe Diabetic Retinopathy resulting in visual acuity uncorrected and corrected of 6/36 or worse in both eyes Severe Diabetic Neuropathy causing motor and/or autonomic impairment • Severe Diabetic Nephropathy causing chronic irreversible renal impairment (as measured by a corrected creatinine clearance below the laboratory/ies measured normal range) Diabetic Gangrene leading to surgical intervention as contified by a relevant medical encode/let as certified by a relevant medical specialist.
+Other diabetes mellitus complications are excluded. aplastic anaemia Bone marrow failure which results in anaemia, neutropenia and thrombocytopenia requiring treatment, with at least one of the following: blood product transfusions marrow stimulating agents immunosuppressive agents or bone marrow transplantation. bacterial meningitis The unequivocal diagnosis of bacterial meningitis resulting in a neurological deficit causing permanent and significant functional impairment. benign brain tumour Diagnosis of: a non-malignant tumour arising in the brain an acoustic neuroma or ♦ a meningioma giving rise to increased intracranial pressure which results in neurological deficit.
+The condition must require: chemotherapy radiotherapy or cranial surgery for its treatment or removal within 12 months.
+The diagnosis must be confirmed by a relevant medical specialist .
+The presence of the condition and intracranial pressure must be confirmed by imaging studies such as CT scan or MRI.
+The definition excludes diagnosis of cysts, granulomas, cerebral abscesses, malformations in or of the arteries or veins of the brain, haematomas and tumours in the pituitary gland or spine. benign brain tumour of Diagnosis of: limited extent a non-malignant tumour arising in the brain or ♦ an acoustic neuroma.
+The diagnosis must be confirmed by a relevant medical specialist .
 The presence of the condition must be confirmed by imaging studies such as CT scan or MRI.
-The definition excludes diagnosis of cysts, granulomas, cerebral abscesses, malformations in or of the arteries or veins of the brain, haematomas, meningiomas and tumours in the pituitary gland or spine. blindness The permanent loss of sight in both eyes due to sickness or injury to the extent that: • visual acuity is 6/60 or less in both eyes or • the visual field is reduced to 20 degrees or less of arc whether aided or unaided, and all as certified by a relevant medical specialist.
+The definition excludes diagnosis of cysts, granulomas, cerebral abscesses, malformations in or of the arteries or veins of the brain, haematomas, meningiomas and tumours in the pituitary gland or spine. blindness The permanent loss of sight in both eyes due to sickness or injury to the extent that: visual acuity is 6/60 or less in both eyes or the visual field is reduced to 20 degrees or less of arc whether aided or unaided, and all as certified by a relevant medical specialist.